SynneK1337/gci-2019/getting-started-with-stl-in-cpp/readme.md

     return 0;
 }
 ```
-After compilation and execution of this code, we got following output:
+After compilation and execution of this code we get the following results:
 ```
 Emilian
 Emilian Zawrotny